merenlab/merenlab.org/_posts/anvio/2015-06-10-combining-omics-data.md

 Normally you would have merged all your profiles by typing,

 {% highlight bash %}
-anvi-merge */RUNINFO.cp -a annotation.db -o MERGED/
+anvi-merge */RUNINFO.cp -c contigs.db -o MERGED/
 {% endhighlight %}

 Merging process creates multiple clusterings.
 Two of the default clusterings takes into account the distribution of each contig across samples.
 This means, if you merge your metagenome and metatranscriptomes, the clustering of each split will not only depend on their coverage in metagenomic samples, but also in metatranscriptomes.
 Which is not the most appropriate way to cluster contigs if we want to see an organization that reflect genome bins.